CliffracerMerchant/BootyCrate/app/src/main/java/com/cliffracertech/bootycrate/readme.md

 </pre>

-MainActivity's UI consists of an instance of ListActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationViewEx (acts as a BottomNavigationView but with better sub-view access for styling purposes), a checkout button, and an add button.
+MainActivity's UI consists of an instance of ListActionBar (a custom toolbar implementation), an instance of BottomAppBar (another custom toolbar implementation), a BottomNavigationView, a checkout button, and an add button.
 This activity UI is shared between all fragments.

 ### fragment
 fragment contains all of the fragments used in the app.
 The two main content fragments' inheritance chain is:
 <pre>
 RecyclerViewFragment -> ShoppingListFragment
                      -> InventoryItemFragment
 </pre>

 ### recyclerview
 recyclerview contains all of the classes used in the inheritance chain of the recycler views used in the two main fragments:
 <pre>
 BootyCrateRecyclerView -> ExpandableSelectableRecyclerView -> ShoppingListRecyclerView
                                                            -> InventoryItemRecyclerView
 </pre>
 and other associated classes (e.g. item views and item animators).
 The recycler views' item views' inheritance chain is:
 <pre>
 BootyCrateItemView -> ExpandableSelectableItemView -> ShoppingListItemView
                                                    -> InventoryItemView